-The Southern Midlands scheme will be situated across the Central Highlands and Southern Midlands Council regions.
-The scheme will also support irrigation activities in the Brighton and Clarence Council regions.
+The Southern Midlands irrigation scheme will be situated across the Central Highlands and Southern Midlands Council regions.
+The scheme also has potential to support irrigation activities in the Brighton Council region.

 The region proposed for the Southern Midlands currently incorporates a significant number of land holdings that provide a range of agricultural products.
-This varies from livestock to broadacre cropping to wool to fruit and vegetables and wine grapes.
+This varies from livestock to broadacre cropping to wool and a small amount of dairy, fruit and wine grapes.
 The construction of a dedicated irrigation scheme will increase the area of land able to be irrigated thereby allowing changes in agricultural activity to high value commodities, trading and movement of water between properties.

-Demand for 31,500 ML/season was indicated from initial Expressions of Interest sought in March 2018.
+Demand for 31,500 ML summer season was indicated from initial Expressions of Interest sought in March 2018.

-The concept design for the scheme is based on a 180-day irrigation season.
-The proposed scheme consists of a low lift pump station at Hydro’s Lake Echo pumping to a nearby balance tank, water is then supplied via a mini-hydro system through the Bothwell region with a lift pump station near Shiners Hill providing supply through to Jericho and Kempton.
-The scheme also provides an interconnection with the existing Southern Highlands Irrigation Scheme and South-East Irrigation Schemes and provides supply through to the Elderslie and Broadmarsh areas via an offtake from Bothwell.
+The concept design for the scheme is based on a 30,000ML, 180-day summer irrigation season with the potential for an additional winter season being explored.
+The proposed scheme consists of a low lift pump station sourcing water from Hydro’s upper Derwent catchment suppling through the Bothwell region with a lift pump station near Shiners Hill providing water through to Jericho and Kempton.
+There is potential to provide supply through to Hollow Tree, Elderslie and Broadmarsh areas with additional branch lines.
+The scheme also provides an interconnection with the existing Southern Highlands Irrigation Scheme and the potential for connections into the South-East Irrigation Schemes.”